Girl Groups (RuPaul's Drag Race season 16): Episode

-On the runway, the category is "Faster Pussycat, Wig, Wig".
-In additional to RuPaul and Michelle Visage, Ts Madison is a judge and members of the Swedish synth-pop duo Icona Pop are guest judges.
+The contestants break into groups and begin to brainstorm and write lyrics in the Werk Room.
+The groups rehearse choreography on the main stage.
+On a new day, the contestants make final preparations in the Werk Room for the performances and fashion show.
+Q tries to have a discussion with Plane Jane, who then brings Amanda Tori Meating into an argument.
+Plane Jane apologies to Q. On the main stage, RuPaul welcomes fellow judges Michelle Visage and Ts Madison, as well as members of the Swedish synth-pop duo Icona Pop who are guest judges.
+The groups perform for the judges.
+RuPaul shares the runway category ("Faster Pussycat, Wig, Wig"), then the fashion show commences.
+After the contestants present their looks, the judges deliver their critiques, deliberate, then share the results with the group.
 Team Thicc & Stick is the winning team, with Geneva Karr, Megami, Mhi'ya Iman Le'Paige, and Nymphia Wind all winning the challenge.
 Team Q.D.S.M. and Team Lovah Girlz are the losing teams.
 Amanda Tori Meating and Q receive negative critiques, and are announced as the bottom two, while the rest of the queens are declared safe.
-Amanda Tori Meating and Q lip-sync to "Emergency" (2015) by Icona Pop.
-Amanda Tori Meating is eliminated from the competition.
+Amanda Tori Meating and Q face off in a lip-sync contest to "Emergency" (2015) by Icona Pop.
+Q wins the lip-sync and Amanda Tori Meating is eliminated from the competition.